SourceMod-Plugins-Riotline/Riot-Gamemode-Manager/README.md

 ## Known Issues

-Gamemodes with indistinguishable names or similar names may cause issues with the (un)loader.
+- Gamemodes with indistinguishable names or similar names may cause issues with the (un)loader.
+- Rock the Game Map selection is not being shown after a successful game selection.

 ## Suggestions/Feedback/Issues